 How to Grow Day Blooming Jasmine Plants

 Plants can be kept under control in garden or patio containers with regular pruning following the bloom period as part of regular day blooming jasmine care.
-Because of their sweet, intoxicating fragrance, they make excellent patio plants or specimen plants grown near windows or outdoor living spaces where the fragrance can be enjoyed.
+Due to their sweet, intoxicating fragrance, they make excellent patio plants or specimen plants grown near windows or outdoor living spaces where the fragrance can be enjoyed.